Applied Tree and Forest Biology

 gareth.thomas1@defra.gov.uk

-I am a post-doctoral researcher at Rothamsted Research, working on acute oak decline; a disease caused by several pathogenic bacteria which poses a threat to oak trees.
+I currently work in the DEFRA Tree Health policy team after a post-doctoral research at Rothamsted Research, working on acute oak decline; a disease caused by several pathogenic bacteria which poses a threat to oak trees.
 The aim of my research is to determine the role of microbial volatile organic compounds produced by these pathogenic bacteria in the behaviour of A. biguttatus, which could enable the identification of attractive microbial volatiles, to optimise semiochemical based strategies to monitor the spread of the disease across U.K. forests.
 My main research interests are microbiology, chemical ecology and entomology.

 Nick Covarr